- The DSA Woodshed

 the max of skipping one character from either string.

-Space-optimized to a single row.
+longest_common_subsequence space-optimizes this to a single row;

 When to use: